andybp85/clean-code-workspace/chap15/README.md

 #### unencapsulated conditional
 I don't think I've every used the `extract method` tool in WebStorm, so this was the perfect opportunity to give it a whirl.
 It made the exact same method Bob did.
 Awesome!

+#### refactor compact()
+I should have had the tests running on changes, but I'll forgot and this was the first time I felt it necessary - good thing, because I forgot to change the `||`s to `&&`s the first time.

+I really appreciate this refactor.
+The result of inverting the conditional is something I strive to do in my own code day-to-day.